 Her parents thought she was living most of the week with a friend to be closer to University.
 She faked her certificates and her degree to fool her parents and meet the high expectations they had of her.

-In reality, she had met a boy, Daniel Wong, and was living with him in the week and working in a local pizza parlour.
-When her father discovered their relationship and uncovered some of her lies, he demanded she stop seeing him and move back home full time.
+In reality, she had met a boy, Daniel Wong, and was living with him in the week and working in a local pizza parlor.
+When her father discovered their relationship and uncovered some of her lies, he demanded she stops seeing him and moves back home full time.
 He gave her an ultimatum; the family or Daniel Wong.
 Jennifer chose her family but this promise it seems, was impossible for her to keep.

 “…first you stay at home and go to school.
 The second choice is to go with Danny Wong and never come back.
 If not, you’ll have to wait until I’m dead.”

 In writing this book, Jeremy Grimaldi has interviewed Jennifer’s school friends and teachers and studied the research on Vietnamese culture, parenting styles, norms and social structures to uncover how all the pieces of this young girl’s complicated life fitted together.

 How Could A Daughter Plot To Kill Her Own Parents?